rubensworks/PhD-Thesis/content/preface.md

 I am grateful to both Ruben and Pieter C. for inviting me to pursue a PhD at IDLab, it has influenced my life in a very positive way, and I can not dream of a better job.
 I am also thankful of all the critical and constructive feedback Ruben, Miel, Pieter and Anastasia have given me.
+Last but not least, I thank the examination board Antoon Bronselaer, Olaf Hartig, Katja Hose, Erik Mannens, Femke Ongenae and Filip De Turck for their critical analysis and comments on this dissertation.

 I thank my family for being there all my life, and shaping me into the person I have become.
 Mom and dad, thank you being there,